DEAL

 DEAL reads records in sequential order from its primary input stream.

-DEAL reads a record from its secondary input stream, if it is connected and the SECONDARY operand is specified.
+DEAL reads a record from its secondary input stream, if it is connected and the SECONDARY keyword is specified.
 The secondary input stream record is paired with a primary input stream record.

 Output streams